Skip to content

 L_check

-Check L_assert for more info.
-The difference is, L_assert prints the error message and stacktrace on error.
-Thid function only prints the error message with program name on error.
+Execute a command given from the second argument.
+If the command fails, call L_exit.
+The difference to L_assert is that it prints calltrace on error.
+L_check function only prints the error message with the program name on error.

 See: